MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Education/Invoke-MgBetaPinEducationClassModule.md

 This action sets the isPinned property to true for an educationModule.
 Only teachers can perform this action and only one module at a time can be pinned in the class work list.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Invoke-MgPinEducationClassModule](/powershell/module/Microsoft.Graph.Education/Invoke-MgPinEducationClassModule?view=graph-powershell-1.0)

 ## SYNTAX

 ### Pin (Default)